survivejs/webpack-book/manuscript/packages/02_authoring.md

 },
 ```

-If you want to include all modules in *node_modules* by default, it is possible to use [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals) instead.
+If you want to include all modules in *node_modules* by default, it's possible to use [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals) instead.
 In this case would end up with `externals: [nodeExternals()]` kind of declaration.

 T> Given bundling is still be required sometimes, consider using the [bundledDependencies](https://docs.npmjs.com/files/package.json#bundleddependencies) field for sharing third-party files not available through npm.
 There's a great [Stack Overflow answer](http://stackoverflow.com/a/25044361/228885) discussing the topic further.